TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-backuprestore-pitr.md

 />

 # Point-in-time restore
-Most users are able to resolve their queries related to point-in-time restore using the steps below.
+Most users are able to resolve their queries related to point-in-time restore using the following steps.

 ## **Recommended Steps**

-### **How to enable point-in-time restore on existing accounts?**
+### **How can I enable point-in-time restore on existing accounts?**
-This is currently not supported during preview
+This is not supported during preview

 <br>

 ### **Feb 2021 public preview limitations**
-Currently the point in time restore functionality is in public preview and has the following limitations:
+Currentl, the point-in-time restore functionality is in public preview and has the following limitations:
 - Only Azure Cosmos DB APIs for SQL and MongoDB are supported for continuous backup.
 Cassandra, Table, and Gremlin APIs are not yet supported.
 - An existing account with default periodic backup policy cannot be converted to use continuous backup mode
 - Azure sovereign and Azure Government cloud regions not yet supported